-So, you're ready to head to your first trade show.
-You have your sales pitch down pat and your custom booth is ordered and on its way.
-You even bought some of those ergonomic bar stools and an anti-fatigue floor mat to keep you on your game all day.
-But did you stop to think if any of this stuff would be allowed in the trade show’s convention hall?
-For example, did you know that a booth over 12’ tall probably won’t be allowed or that you can’t deliver that sales pitch from anywhere but the confines of your booth?
+So, you're all set for your first trade show.
+You have your sales pitch down pat and your custom booth is ordered and arriving any day now.
+You even bought some of those ergonomic bar stools and an anti-fatigue floor mat to keep you on your game all day — and your visitors.
+But did you stop to think if any of the stuff you bought would be prohibited in the trade show convention center?
+For instance, did you know that a booth over 12’ tall probably won’t be allowed entry or that you can’t deliver your sales pitch anywhere except the confines of your booth?
 Luckily, we’ve compiled a list of the most common trade show booth regulations and rules so you can double and triple check that your exhibit is compliant before the big day arrives.

-*Your exhibitor manual will have the specific details on exactly what is or is not compliant for your trade show venue, so check it out for the full details when you're done here!
+*Your exhibitor manual will have the specific details on exactly what is or is not compliant with your trade show venue — so check it out for the full details when you're done here!

 Types of Booths

-In order to understand which rules & regulations apply to your exhibit, first you'll need to know what type of booth you're using:
+In order to understand which rules and regulations apply to your exhibit, first you'll need to know what type of booth you're using: